Fine-Tuning DistilBERT for Restaurant Search NER

 data_collator = DataCollatorForTokenClassification(tokenizer=tokenizer)

-NER is evaluated with seqeval, which scores entity-level precision, recall, and F1 (not just per-token accuracy):
+We evaluate NER with seqeval.
+It scores entity-level precision, recall, and F1, not just per-token accuracy:

 PYTHON